SuperSimpleDev/react-course/2-troubleshooting.md

 If you have any issues that are not mentioned here, please let me know in the comments and I will update this.

 ### Unable to Create an AWS Account
-If you cannot create an AWS Account, we can use an alternative service like https://render.com <br>
+If you cannot create an AWS Account, we can use a different service like https://render.com <br>

 1. First, you'll need to upload your code to GitHub.